-In keeping with the Lower School day houses, The Manor is a co-educational house, so boys and girls study, socialise and eat together.
-The boys' and girls' accommodation is on separate floors with house staff accommodation on each floor.
+In keeping with the Lower School day houses, The Manor is a co-educational house, with boys and girls studying, socialising and eating together.
+The boys' and girls' accommodation is on separate floors, with house staff accommodation on each floor.

-The pupils are looked after by Mrs Anne Sampson, the Housemistress and Mr Pete Guille and Mrs Jo Reynolds, the Assistant Housemaster and Assistant Housemistress, all of whom live in the building.
-They are supported by four other full time resident tutors, along with Gerry, the Housekeeper, and a small army of other excellent support staff.
+The pupils are looked after by the Housemaster Greg, along with Mr David Jolly, Mrs Emma Jolly, Mr Ben Sandell and Mrs Gemma Sandell, all of whom live in the building.
+They are supported by three other full-time resident tutors, Gerry, the Housekeeper, and a small army of other excellent support staff.

 The house was originally built in the 1860s for Edward Pleydell-Bouverie, who was MP for Kilmarnock in Scotland for 30 years and held various posts in the Liberal administration of Lord Palmerston.
 The house motto ‘Patria Cara Carior Libertas’ (your country is dear; but freedom is dearer) is taken from the Pleydell-Bouverie family motto.